University Interscholastic League: Academics and other sports

-One-Act Play Contest
+High School One-Act Play (OAP) Contest

-The UIL One-Act Play contest is a competition where similarly sized Texas schools present an 18-40 minute play and may be adjudicated by a panel of three judges or a single judge.
+The UIL High School One-Act Play contest is a competition where similarly sized Texas high schools present an 18-40 minute play and may be adjudicated by a panel of three judges or a single judge.
 The contest is held on a single day and open to the public.
-There are five possible levels of competition: District, Bi-District, Area, Region, and State.
+There are six possible levels of competition: Zone, District, Bi-District, Area, Region, and State with the Zone level serving as an optional preliminary stage for larger districts.
 At each level of competition a judge awards individual acting awards as well as selecting three productions to advance to the next level of competition up to the Regional Level where only two will advance to the State Level.
 After the awards are announced a Judge gives an oral critique to each of the schools.
 Because of the wide participation and diversity of plays produced certain rules and guidelines have been adopted by the State One-Act Play Office.
 These rules are in place to ensure safety, allow for equity, satisfy legal standards, and make the running of the contest practical.